cboschp/segVolData/README.md

 # segVolData
-segmented features in volumetric datasets.
+Segmented features in volumetric datasets.

 You can find information on how to dowload raw and segmentation data from a webknossos dataset [in this link](https://docs.webknossos.org/webknossos-py/).